noya2012/collatz-prof1/README.md

 # 3n+1 Analysis Framework Formalization Project (Collatz Prof1)

 Welcome to the 3n+1 Analysis Framework Formalization Project,  a formalization effort of the 3n+1 conjecture using the Coq proof assistant.
 This repository includes the ongoing work and original idea files.
+The project includes original and immature idea files, which contain various versions of doc documents.
+We have used Coq code to formalize and verify these ideas.
+The main formalization code is located in the /prj/ directory.

 ## Overview